JerwuQu/w4on/README.md

 ### Messages

-Messages are comprised of one or more bytes and are (for now) mostly documented as #defines in w4on.h.
+Messages are comprised of one or more bytes and are (for now) mostly documented as `#defines` in `w4on.h`.
+Note that the format is currently not stable.

 Lengths are given in WASM-4 ticks, and most parameters are the same as in WASM-4 (pan, pulse mode, etc).